Parmelia sulcata: Distribution and habitat

 Parmelia sulcata is a common species throughout much of the world, found from temperate to cold regions of both the Northern and Southern Hemispheres.
 Its northern North American distribution has been described as "extremely widespread, even weedy", and includes Mexico's Baja California.
 It is one of the most common lichens in Europe, having been recorded in 43 countries there.
 It has been found to reappear in urban areas after sulphur dioxide levels have decreased.
 Although common in the Northern Hemisphere, Parmelia sulcata is rare in South America.
 A 2023 study provided molecular evidence for its presence in Chile, and showed that DNA sequences from Chile belong to the most common haplotype found in Europe, Asia, and North America, indicating a widespread distribution of this haplotype.
+In Nepal, Parmelia sulcata has been reported from 3,000 to 3,366 m elevation in a compilation of published records.
 In Africa, Parmelia sulcata has been documented from the low alpine zone in Ethiopia and Kenya, at elevations ranging from 3500 to 4200 m, but it is otherwise rare.

 Although most common on bark and on wood, Parmelia sulcata also grows on rocks or mossy rocks.
 In a study of the distribution of epiphytic lichens, including Parmelia sulcata, along tree trunks in a temperate continental climate, it was found to be most abundant in the middle to upper parts of tree trunks, particularly in areas with higher light levels.
 This distribution pattern suggests that light conditions are a significant factor influencing the growth and distribution of Parmelia sulcata.